msoulier/pelican_blog/content/pages/resume.rst

 material in this summary, please refer to the section entitled Experience, and the sections that follow it.

-1. Ten year's experience with `Mitel`_ as a software engineer, working on the Mitel 6000 Managed Application Server (formerly the E-Smith server and gateway), as well as applications on top of that server such as the Teleworker Solution (now
+1. Eleven year's experience with `Mitel`_ as a software engineer, working on the Mitel 6000 Managed Application Server (formerly the E-Smith server and gateway), as well as applications on top of that server such as the Teleworker Solution (now